abdelzaki/notes/linux/notes_linux.md

             - if source is deleted the data still available

+## naviagation
+    - ~
+        - this show home directoy of the current user

+    - ls
+        - list directory and file

+    - cd -
+        - go back to the last directory i was in

 ## copy and create
     - to copy a file or folder